-Gathering your village does not have to be a daunting task.
+For newcomers to publishing, gathering your village will seem like a daunting task.
 You can count on your coach and groups of self-publishers and independent publishers to steer you toward the ethical and affordable experts.
-Local and national groups are dedicated to helping you succeed with your book writing and publishing goals.
+Local, national, and online groups are dedicated to helping you succeed with your book writing, publishing and marketing goals.
 A few of them are

 - International Book Publishers Association

 - A list of websites from a HubPage

 - Writer’s Digest–offers a list of 100 Best Websites for Writers